-- If you’re losing weight 0.5 lbs slower than your target each week, reduce daily caloric intake by 250 kcal (500*0.5). — This is approximately one cup of uncooked rice or 3 cups of cooked rice.
+- If you lose weight 0.5 lbs slower than your target each week, reduce caloric intake by 250 kcal daily (500*0.5). — This is approximately one cup of uncooked rice or 3 cups of cooked rice.

 Make this caloric change via fat and carb changes per your preferences.
 This is as simple as follows:

-8. Before making any adjustments, make sure your adherence is on point.
+8. Before making any adjustments, make sure your adherence is on point

-9. Double-check that you are tracking things accurately.
+9. Double-check that you are tracking things accurately

 But despite guides like that trying to simplify, studies consistently show that people are terrible at tracking things.
 So, if you’re not losing weight at the rate desired and you’re concerned that your macros look low, swallow your ego and consider the possibility that you’ve screwed something up.